Khrees2412/simpledrive/README.md

-[WIP]
-Cloudvest - A simple google-drive-like tool
+Simpledrive - A simple google-drive-like tool

 This application safely and securely stores your file in the cloud.